Vanguard’s exchange-traded funds

 The Indicative Net Asset Value (“iNAV”) for Vanguard’s ETFs is published on Bloomberg or Reuters.
 Refer to the Portfolio Holdings Policy.

-For investors in Ireland-domiciled funds, a summary of investor rights can be obtained here and is available in English, German, French, Spanish, Dutch and Italian.
+For investors in Ireland domiciled funds, summary of investor rights is available in English, German, French, Spanish, Dutch and Italian.

-The Central Bank of Ireland has granted authorisation for the Vanguard USD Treasury Bond UCITS ETF to invest up to 100% of net assets in different Transferable Securities and Money Market Instruments issued or guaranteed by any EU Member State, its local authorities, non-EU Member States or public international bodies of which one or more EU Member States are members.
-The Vanguard USD Treasury Bond UCITS ETF invests more than 35% of its scheme property in transferable securities and money market instruments issued or guaranteed by the US.
+The Central Bank of Ireland has granted authorisation for the Vanguard U.S. Treasury 0-1 Year Bond UCITS ETF to invest up to 100% of net assets in different Transferable Securities and Money Market Instruments issued or guaranteed by any EU Member State, its local authorities, non-EU Member States or public international bodies of which one or more EU Member States are members.
+The Vanguard U.S. Treasury 0-1 Year Bond UCITS ETF invests more than 35% of its scheme property in transferable securities and money market instruments issued or guaranteed by the US.

 London Stock Exchange Group companies include FTSE International Limited ("FTSE"), Frank Russell Company ("Russell"), MTS Next Limited ("MTS"), and FTSE TMX Global Debt Capital Markets Inc. ("FTSE TMX").
 All rights reserved.
 "FTSE®", "Russell®", "MTS®", "FTSE TMX®" and "FTSE Russell" and other service marks and trademarks related to the FTSE or Russell indexes are trademarks of the London Stock Exchange Group companies and are used by FTSE, MTS, FTSE TMX and Russell under licence.
 All information is provided for information purposes only.
 No responsibility or liability can be accepted by the London Stock Exchange Group companies nor its licensors for any errors or for any loss from use of this publication.
 Neither the London Stock Exchange Group companies nor any of its licensors make any claim, prediction, warranty or representation whatsoever, expressly or impliedly, either as to the results to be obtained from the use of the FTSE or Russell indexes or the fitness or suitability of the indexes for any particular purpose to which they might be put.

-For Dutch investors only: The fund(s) referred to in this document are listed in the AFM register as defined in section 1:107 Dutch Financial Supervision Act (Wet op het financieel toezicht).
-For details of the Risk indicator for each fund listed in this document, please see the fact sheet(s) which are available from Vanguard via our website.
+For Dutch investors only: The fund(s) referred to herein are listed in the AFM register as defined in section 1:107 Dutch Financial Supervision Act (Wet op het financieel toezicht).
+For details of the Risk indicator for each fund listed, please see the fact sheet(s).

 Issued in Switzerland by Vanguard Investments Switzerland GmbH.